Why Notre Dame?

 - Notre Dame’s network of 11 Global Gateways and Global Centers aim to extend the global reach of the University’s research, scholarship, and programs; enhance students’ international education and experience; and provide a means for meaningful academic, cultural, and civic engagement.

 - Nearly 60% of Notre Dame Undergraduates study abroad for academic credit which ranks Notre Dame at #10 nationally for students studying abroad.

-- 85% of Notre Dame undergraduates are active in social service, 10% of each graduating class spends a year or more in volunteer services, and 800+ Notre Dame graduates have served in the peace corps.
+- 85% of Notre Dame undergraduates are active in social service, 4% of each graduating class spends a year or more in service-focused programs, and 800+ Notre Dame graduates have served in the peace corps.

-- U.S News & World Report consistently ranks Notre Dame’s Center for Social Concerns as one of the national leaders in community-based learning and service.
+- Our Center for Social Concerns is a national leaders in community-based learning and service.

 - Alliance for Catholic Education (ACE) has helped transform Catholic schools across the county and provides elementary and secondary school students and teachers with valuable resources.

 - Researchers at Notre Dame are committed to advancing human understanding through research, scholarship, and creative endeavor in order to be a repository for knowledge and a powerful means for doing good in the world.

 - 138.1 million in record-breaking research awards in FY17, ranked #1 in the country for NEH Fellowships since 1999, and nearly 150% growth in research expenditures since 2006.

 - Over One-Third of Notre Dame undergraduates conduct research before they graduate.
 Their projects are as diverse as their interests, ranging from the intersection of science and religion to fighting factory farm pollution, but all our student researchers have a few things in common: intellectual curiosity and a passion for improving the world.